-Special short stay note — Most of our cabins rent for full weeks, but shorter available stays are noted on this list.
+Special short stay note — Most of our cabins rent for full weeks, but shorter available stays and weeks that we will now break into shorter stays are noted in red on this list.
 If you require a shorter stay during a time when we only have full week availability you should call us, and we’ll work with you to get dates.
-If plan a trip of 3 nights or more that starts or ends on a weekend, we may be able to break a week up for you.

 - July 2 – 9, Saturday to Saturday: FULL

 - July 3 – 10, Sunday to Sunday: New!
 Cabin 9

 - July 9 – 16, Saturday to Saturday: New!
 Cabin 2

 - July 10 – 17, Sunday to Sunday: Lodge 1 (7/10-7/12); Lodge 3 (7/10-7/12)

 - July 16 – 23, Saturday to Saturday: Cabin 2, Cabin 5

 - July 17 – 24, Sunday to Sunday: FULL